mch/schedule-challenge/doc/learning/logging.md

   - logging requests/response could create lots of logs and security/risks concerns regarding to PII, PHI
     - we could save the data in S3, database on demand, and retrieving those data for debugging purposes.
       - we can put more stringent constraints on s3, databases for auditing, access control and security purposes.
+    - as a note, we could use dynamic logging to turn on the logs for requests/response at runtime on development environment
   - metrics around response time
   - metrics could indicate some signals where the system is underload or overload and the system can be scaled dynamically

 - log levels
   - error: we should setup pager for the error?